 During the lease term in Timberville

-During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+During lease, the rental home belongs to the renter we respect the tenant 's privacy.
 As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Timberville, the renter must allow us to access the rental.
+If Nesbitt Realty has a good reason to enter a rental in Timberville, the renter must allow us to go into the rental.
 Some justifiable reasons to go into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
-However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Timberville.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Timberville.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your property in Timberville
+- Before you rent out your investment in Timberville

 - Collections and evictions